 Other recommended addons include AdBuster (blocks ad networks), Self-Destructing Cookies (manages browser cookies), and especially BetterPrivacy which manages your “super cookies” (aka “Adobe Flash cookies”) the most insidious and eternal tracking method.

-Getting serious about anonymity.
+Getting serious about privacy online.

 Finally, if you’re really into weird stuff — I’m looking at you, Furries — install TOR for Firefox addon, (TOR stands for The Onion Router).
 It’s a proxy server that cleverly lets you surf the Web almost anonymously and prevents anyone other than the NSA from knowing where you’re surfing.
 TOR’s been recently hacked, but unless you’re a Chinese secret agent, you’re probably too small a fish for the Feds to care that you like to dress like a cute kitty cat.
 The biggest downside of TOR is that it slows your connection to a crawl.